thomas-marquis/ytrack-python-1/subjects/Q01E10_flexible_function/README.md

 ## Instructions

 Python functions can be very flexible !
+You can pass them arguments many different ways.

 Create a file `flex_function.py` with function `create_person` that return a dictionary like this: